Chinese Noodles In Kigali

 Review

-To close — this song has been circulating for years mislabelled as the “Samsung, Women Cheat” song.
+This song has been circulating for years mislabelled as the “Samsung, Women Cheat” song.
 It’s actually Jin Sheng Yuan (Affinities Of This Life).
 Felt fitting to end on it.